Always ask your dentist whether the treatment they're recommending is available on the NHS and how much it will cost before you go ahead.

 Fillings are used to repair a hole in a tooth caused by decay.
 The most common type of filling is an amalgam, made from a mixture of metals including mercury, silver, tin, copper and zinc.
 Your dentist will offer the most appropriate type of filling according to your clinical needs.
 This includes white fillings, if appropriate.

-Amalgam fillings and some white fillings are available on the NHS (band 2) and cost £51.30 per course of treatment.
+Amalgam and white fillings are available on the NHS (band 2) and cost £51.30 per course of treatment.

 Root canal treatment